 Stage 3 Treatments

 With the tumor spreading during this stage of mesothelioma, treatment options are limited.
-Surgery and radiation therapy usually produce minimal success since the tumors are too far spread out to effectively eliminate.
-However, surgery may be possible only if the patient has a bulk tumor in a specific area.
+Surgery and radiation therapy usually produce minimal success since the tumors are too far spread out to effectively eliminate them.
+Surgery may be possible only if the patient has a bulk tumor in a specific area.

-Treatment during this stage is more focused on extending life expectancy and helping to reduce and minimize symptoms and pain.
-Therefore, chemotherapy and radiation therapy may be used a regime to promote more easier life.
+Treatment during this stage is focused on extending life expectancy and helping to reduce and minimize symptoms and pain.
+Therefore, chemotherapy and radiation therapy may be used a regime to promote an easier life.
 Most patients experience pain reduction once chemotherapy and/or radiation therapy has begun.

 Stage 3 Prognosis